 Everyone Participates

-For more information on any activity, or to sign up for an event, please email Anne Lynn Gillian-Daniel at agillian@wisc.edu.
+For more information on any activity, or to sign up for an event, please email Shelly Grandell at sgrandell@wisc.edu.

 ________________________________________________________________________________

 Engineering Expo occurs every April on the Engineering Campus of the UW-Madison.
-The MRSEC has an enormous presence at the event, running at least 10 activities for the general public.
+The MRSEC has an enormous presence at the event, running multiple activities for the general public.
 This is a great opportunity to teach many people about some of the amazing research going on in the MRSEC, and to implement some of the ideas and activities we discussed at the BREW.
-The sign up for EExpo 2018 will open in January 2018 – please check back to volunteer.

 ________________________________________________________________________________

-Join us for the 2018 Wisconsin Science Festival, October 11-14, by participating in the Discovery Expo!
+Join us each October at the Wisconsin Science Festival, by participating in the Discovery Expo!
 The four-day festival held in Madison and across WI connects people with science, engineering, technology, art and math and provides opportunities for you to reach new audiences, create community connections, and celebrate sciences in Wisconsin.
 The Discovery Expo is held at the Discovery Building on campus all four days of the festival.
 It is a great place to showcase your work to the K-12 students on field trips as well as the general public.
 To be involved in the Discovery Expo, all you need is a willingness to share your science at a hands-on exploration station.

 ________________________________________________________________________________